Gama Oreum

 Gama Oreum is an oreum (small extinct volcano; parasitic cones) in Cheongsu-ri, Hangyeong-myeon, Jeju City, Jeju Province, South Korea.

 Description

 The oreum is named for and said to resemble gamasot, traditional Korean pots.
-An alternate pronunciation for the name is Gamae Oreum, and the name's Hanja is read as "Buak".
+An alternate pronunciation for the name is Game Oreum, and the name's Hanja is read as "Buak".

 The oreum is 140.5 m above sea level, and 51 m higher than the surrounding area.
 It is considered fairly easy to hike up, and takes around 20 minutes to reach the top.
 It occupies an area of 2059 m2.
 It has a horseshoe-shaped crater that opens to the northeast.
 It is surrounded by farmland and a rural community.